Hinche, Haiti Dental Outreach

 Upon our return to the US, we spoke to many groups and began fundraising for dental equipment, supplies, and financial donations.
 In Nov.
 2012, after a great deal of hard work and prayer, we had our Grand Opening in Hinche and our first dental mission with our “new” 4 chair clinic.

-To date, we have completed thirteen mission trips to Hinche, our most recent trips being back to back missions in January, 2018.
+To date, we have completed sixteen mission trips to Hinche.
+Our most recent trip was in January 2019.
 We now have a very operational 11-chair clinic!
-Our dental teams usually number 14-16 people and have been comprised of general dentists, oral surgeons, endodontists, hygienists, assistants, handymen, electricians and various helpers.
-We have now had 110 different volunteers join our mission teams in Hinche!
+Our dental teams usually include 16-18 people and have been comprised of general dentists, oral surgeons, endodontists, hygienists, assistants, handymen, electricians and various helpers.
+We have now had 127 different volunteers join our mission teams in Hinche!
 Many have returned multiple times.

 We learn, adapt, grow and improve each trip.
-Over our first 13 missions we have performed: 2920 restorations, 2303 extractions, 56 root canals, 1219 cleanings, and 2689 fluoride varnish treatments.
+Over our first 16 missions we have performed: 3820 restorations, 2994 extractions, 82 root canals, 1545 cleanings, and 3003 fluoride varnish treatments and 400 Silver Diamine treatments (new in 2019).
+In today’s US dollars and within a + or – range of 15%, we have provided $2,393,500 of donated service.
 Although these numbers are very important, the true value is in sharing our gifts and talents in Christ’s name with our Haitian friends.

 The clinic provides opportunities for employment and skill development to local Haitians.
-We have an eager staff of interpreters who translate, provide dental education and even go to the schools and apply fluoride varnish treatments.
+We have an eager staff of interpreters who translate, provide dental education and even go to the schools and orphanage and apply fluoride varnish treatments.
 Our sterilization processes are now totally run by a Haitian.
-Local Haitian dentists and dental students have been observing and assisting at our clinic.
-I believe that our impact is far reaching in the Hinche area and we are laying the foundation for continued improvement in oral health.
+In addition, local Haitian dentists and dental students have been observing and assisting at our clinic.
+In January 2019, for the first time, a Haitian dentist helped us with exams and cleanings.
+We believe that our impact is far reaching in the Hinche area and we are laying the foundation for continued improvement in oral health.

 Our team at Brown Family Dentistry is an integral part of the success of the Hinche Dental Clinic.
-In addition to the many trips made by Lori and myself, Dr. Dawn has gone four times and Dr. Tip, twice.
-Other BFD team members that have been to Haiti with us are: Leesa Blank (6), Krista Molitor, Heather Meyer, Lisa Blohm (2), Samantha Demler, Jessica Cook and Lauren Vogelsang.
+In addition to the many trips made by Lori and myself, Dr. Dawn has made five missions and Dr. Tip, twice.
+Other BFD team members that have been to Haiti with us are: Leesa (8), Lisa (2), Krista (1), Heather (1), Samantha (1), Jessica (1) and Lauren (2).
 Drs.
-Tip and Dawn’s son, Carter (2) and daughter, Ashlyn (my grandchildren) have also worked with us in Hinche.
-Please view Carter’s video (below) he made for us after his second mission in January 2017.
-Dr. Dawn will be leading a team in May 2018!
+Tip and Dawn’s son, Carter (3) and daughter, Ashlyn (1) (my grandchildren) have also worked with us in Hinche.
+Please view Carter’s videos below.
+The first was made after his second mission in January 2017.

 Our mission trips would not be possible without all of the prayers and the wonderful donations from all of our supporters.
 THANK YOU!